ANXvariable/ANXvariable-Hunter/README.md

 - Wave: At level 15, beams travel through walls.
 - Plasma: At level 17, beams travel through non-boss enemies, dealing massive damage.

-There is also a modGUI option to reduce the lag caused by having too many beams on screen.
-Enabling it will cause the oldest beams to be destroyed when there are too many.
+There are also a modGUI options to reduce the lag caused by having too many beams.

 ## Credits